 Just one example of how widely Shipley cast his net for the Red Sox was Nicaraguan pitcher Devern Hansack.
 The Astros had cut Hansack in March 2004, but “Shipley – tipped off by the third-base coach for the Nicaraguan national team, who scouts for the Red Sox – saw Hansack pitch in an international tournament in the Netherlands in 2005.”
 Playing it cagey, Shipley didn’t contact Hansack in Holland, but waited until the pitcher was home fishing for lobsters in the Caribbean town of Pearl Lagoon.
 He then dispatched Latin American cross-checker Jon Dipuglia.

 Alex Speier, a columnist for the website of Boston sports radio station WEEI, had broken the story four days before the announcement became official.
 His assessment was critical yet balanced: “Shipley’s scouting eye and the information-gathering processes he established prior to signing players were and are widely respected, both inside the Sox organization and by other members of the industry.
 However, the tangible big league results of the Sox’ international operations under him have been mixed.”
+If for no other reason than Bogaerts, that assessment must be viewed differently.

 On the website of the Australian Baseball Federation, Shipley’s page says that the best advice he was ever given was “Focus on the things you can control.”
 In turn, the best advice he has given to players is “Dedication will result in success, although it may not be on the baseball field.”